The story of Junibacken

 Right from the start the idea was of a journey with a small train through some of Astrid’s stories.
 These would be presented in tableaux, lighting, dialogue and music.
 The task of creating the settings went to the illustrator Marit Törnqvist, whose initial response was one of disquiet – how on earth would she be able to do the books justice?
 The strategy became always to go back to the stories and to be faithful to the text.
 And to work closely with Astrid herself in creating the scenes.

-The Storybook Train took nearly two years to create.
+The Story Train took nearly two years to create.
 During this period, the Swedish theatre and music world was practically devoid of leading talent in stage design – everyone was working on Junibacken!
-Doll-makers, scenic artists, prop-makers, theatre carpenters – everyone was working feverishly to complete the Storybook Train in time for the opening on 8 June 1996.
+Doll-makers, scenic artists, prop-makers, theatre carpenters – everyone was working feverishly to complete the Story Train in time for the opening on 8 June 1996.
 Astrid herself was very happy with the result.
 She wrote in a letter to Marit Törnqvist on 4 February 1997:

 “Everyone who visits is amazed that something like this exists, and I cannot think of any other children’s museum that even approaches what you have achieved at Junibacken.”